 German Marshall Fund, July 2013 (with Clara O’Donnell)

 “Meet India’s new nationalists,” The Indian Express, October 18, 2015

 “Bringing Tokyo closer to New Delhi,” The Hindu, December 26, 2014 (with Anthony Yazaki)

 “The less said, the worse,” The Indian Express, July 29, 2014

 “Inaccessible India,” The Hindu, August 12, 2013

-“India must get in on the ground floor,” The Hindu, January 18, 2013 (co-authored with Shailey
+“India must get in on the ground floor,” The Hindu, January 18, 2013 (with Shailey Hingorani)

 Why do countries go to war with each other and why do they cooperate?
 How do domestic institutions or individual leaders impact a country’s external behaviour?
 Do international laws and institutions have any influence in global affairs?
 These types of questions have been central to the study of international relations in the 20th century.
 This introductory course examines the major theories of international conflict and cooperation that have emerged from this body of scholarship.
 It also covers thematic issues such as economic interdependence, global governance, nuclear weapons, transnational movements, and the rise of new powers.
 The course provides an introduction to IR theory and instances in which insights from IR can illuminate the dynamics of real-world phenomena.

 Yale-NUS College, Spring 2017, 2018 [syllabus]